Cloesick/DemaWebshop/dema-webshop/README.md

 - **Authentication**: Secure session management with NextAuth.js
 - **Database**: Parameterized queries with Prisma

+## 🧁 GDPR & Consent

+- **Cookie categories**
+  - Necessary
+  - Preferences
+  - Analytics
+  - Marketing

+- **Where consent logic lives**
+  - `src/contexts/CookieConsentContext.tsx` — Holds consent state and persistence under the `cookie-consent` key (localStorage)
+  - `src/components/layout/CookieConsentWrapper.tsx` — Mounts the consent modal on every page via `app/layout.tsx`

+- **Client behavior**
+  - No recommendations fetch unless `analytics` or `marketing` consent is granted
+  - `preferredCategory` in localStorage is read and used only if `preferences` consent is granted

+- **Reset consent**
+  - Clear the `cookie-consent` key from localStorage (e.g., in DevTools console):
+    ```js
+    localStorage.removeItem('cookie-consent')
+    ```
+  - Reload the page to see the consent modal again

+### 🧪 Testing consent flows locally

+1. Open a new private window to ensure a clean state.
+2. Visit the home page — the consent modal should appear.
+3. Click “Reject All” — verify no request to `/api/recommendations` is made and highlights show non-personalized content.
+4. Click “Customize” → enable “Preferences” only — set a category on `/products?category=...`, go back home — highlights reorder but still no server fetch.
+5. Enable “Analytics” or “Marketing” — reload home — verify a request is made to `/api/recommendations` and highlights may show “For you”.
+6. Clear consent with `localStorage.removeItem('cookie-consent')` and reload to repeat.

 ## 📈 Monitoring & Analytics

 - **Error Tracking**: Sentry integration